screwdriver-cd/guide/docs/cluster-management/configure-api.md

 ```

 ### Configure Redis Lock
-Set these environment variables to configure redis lock used by screwdriver api:
+Set these environment variables to configure Redis lock used by Screwdriver API:

 | Environment Variable                | Required            |  Default              | Description       |
 |:-------------------------|:---------------------|:---------------------|:-----------------------------|